pytrip/pytripgui/README.rst

 TRiP98 package is not included here, if you need it, go first to TRiP98 webpage http://bio.gsi.de/DOCS/TRiP98/NEW/DOCS/trip98.html

-pytripgui works under Linux operating system with necessary packages installed, see installation instructions below.
+pytripgui works under most popular operating systems with necessary packages installed, see installation instructions below.

 Quick installation guide
 ------------------------